Disability Services Subpage Banner

 - Wright State's underground tunnel system, providing easy access to virtually all main campus buildings

-- Services are available to eligible students with severe physical disabilities for daily activities such as personal hygiene, eating, and laundry.
+P.A. services are available to eligible students with severe physical disabilities for daily activities, such as personal hygiene, eating, and laundry.

 Each student's individual requirements and needs are assessed during the Pre-Service Interview.
-Personal assistance services are fee based and the hourly fee for personal assistance is determined by the level of service required.
-Charges are paid for by the student or sponsoring agencies such as the Bureau of Vocational Rehabilitation Services.
+Personal assistance services are fee-based; the hourly rates for personal assistance is determined by the level of service required.
+Charges are paid for by the student or sponsoring agencies, such as the Bureau of Vocational Rehabilitation Services.

 Students have access to the areas surrounding Wright State University by taking advantage of the accessible transportation programs:

 - Montgomery County via RTA's Project Mobility(call 937.425.8301)

 - Greene County via Greene CATS(call 937.562.6466)